 * Remember that you can combine keywords using the search limiters AND, OR, NOT.
 These will narrow or expand your search.

 * Use quotation marks around words that make a phrase.
-So, search for "Native American" rather than Native American or Native AND American in a database.
+Search for "Native American" rather than Native American or Native AND American in a database.
 This will ensure that the database knows that you want the phrase "Native American" and not every article with the word Native and the word American in it!

 * Tailor your keywords to the database.
 Not all databases will pick up all keywords.
 Get your list of keywords and plug them into various databases to see whether or not they are useful for you in that database.
 If you go into a database with keywords and don't find anything, don't get discouraged.
 Take your words to a different database and see what you find there.

-Chat with a librarian.
+Chat with a Librarian

-Messages will be responded to within 24-48 hours.
+We will respond to messages within 24-48 hours.

-Follow us on Facebook.
+Follow us on Facebook